 Look for the USDA Organic Seal

-Don't confuse "free-range," "hormone free" or "natural" with organic.
-Look for the organic seal which means the food is grown, harvested, and processed according to USDA standards that include restrictions on amounts and residues of pesticides, hormones, and antibiotics.
+The organic seal means the food is grown, harvested, and processed according to government standards that include limits on amounts and residues of pesticides, hormones, and antibiotics.
 Natural pesticides are allowed.
 Organic foods cannot be treated with any sewage sludge, bioengineering, or ionizing radiation.

 Buy Conventional or Local: Papayas & Mangoes